open/close all folders

 - Kid-Appeal Character

 - Older Than They Look.
 He claims to be "almost fourteen".
-He doesn't look it.
+He doesn't look it, or act like it.
+Maybe he was lying?

 - Put on a Bus: In season 7.